robotics-and-innovation-club/WRO2022-Future-Engineer/README.md

 ### How to use
 1. Prepare all electronic parts and machanic parts
 2. Bring your Raspberry Pi 4 Model B, then [install Raspberry Pi OS (64-bit)](https://github.com/robotics-and-innovation-club/WRO2022-Future-Engineer#how-to-install-raspberry-pi-os)
+3. Install all of required libraries
+4. [Enable I2C]

 ## Software / Program